erlwes/WinRM-Cloak/README.md

 2. Use of WinRM over HTTPS or SSH (now possible)

 ### Combine with
+1. New non-default ports that are not part of nmap top 10000 ports, or in the high/dynamic range :) (nmap --top-ports 10000 localhost -v -oG -)
-1. Strict firewall rules, so that other remoting and attack vectors are unavaliable (eg. RDP, SMB etc.)
+2. Strict firewall rules, so that other remoting and attack vectors are unavaliable (eg. RDP, SMB etc.)
-2. Logging of attempts vs. default WinRM-ports
+3. Logging of attempts vs. default WinRM-ports
-3. Non-default username for pivileged accounts with remoting enabled (eg. not username "Administrator" or "Admin")
+4. Non-default username for pivileged accounts with remoting enabled (eg. not username "Administrator" or "Admin")

 ### Example setup and testing
 ```PowerShell